dani-maarouf/chip8/README.md

 ## Notes

+Audio works intermittently in cases where sound timer is set to a small value.
+This issue mostly occurs on Windows, occasionaly on Linux and apparently not at all on Mac.
-Audio works intermittently in cases where sound timer is set for a single frame on platforms other than Mac.
-This can be observed in the BRIX game.
-Maybe related to rapidly pausing and unpausing the SDL audio device.
+This can be observed in BRIX and PONG.
+Maybe this is related to rapidly pausing and unpausing the SDL audio device.

 By default FX55 and FX65 will increment the I register.
 This can be disabled for compatibility purposes by using the -i flag